CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 Follow these steps on each peer switch in the MLAG pair:

 1. On the dual-connected device, such as a host or server that sends traffic to and from the switch, create a bond that uses LACP.
 The method you use varies with the type of device you are configuring.
-On the dual-connected device, the only configuration requirement is to create a bond that is managed by LACP.

    {{%notice note%}}